-Notwithstanding some emerging downside risks in the broader economy, the evidence on entrepreneurship activity is generally positive.
+Notwithstanding some emerging downside risks in the broader economy, the evidence on entrepreneurial activity is generally positive.
 Measures such as number of Australian adults starting a business, perceptions of business opportunity and job creation expected from new business ventures are all above OECD average.
 However, compared to a decade ago, relatively fewer entrepreneurs are now entering the market and those that enter are more likely to exit than those that entered in earlier years.
 Among the likely contributing factors are fear of failure and limited access to finance and skills.

-Compared to other OECD countries, Australia has relatively modest proportions of (product and/or process) innovative firms receiving public support for innovation or being engaged in public procurement contracts.
+Compared to other OECD countries, Australia has relatively modest proportions of (product and/or process) innovative businesses receiving public support for innovation or being engaged in public procurement contracts.
 There remains an opportunity to strengthen collaboration between businesses and the research sector to maximise commercial benefit from Australia's world-class research.

-Australia boasts a relatively high aggregate level of expenditure on educational institutions as a proportion of GDP compared to other OECD countries, and a high proportion of the adult population with tertiary qualifications.
+Australia boasts a relatively high aggregate level of expenditure on educational institutions as a share of GDP compared to other OECD countries, and a high proportion of the adult population with tertiary qualifications.
 In terms of intangible capital stock, R&D and mining exploration continue to dominate, and computer software has seen strong sustained investment growth for more than a decade.
 Going forward, boosting innovation capability, matching tertiary qualifications to relevant professions, and the uptake of digital, intangible and human capital, will be increasingly important for Australia's economic growth.